 In Sixth Grade Band, students learn to play an instrument of their own selection from woodwinds, brass, or percussion instruments.
 Throughout the year, students continue to develop their fundamental skills of making a nice sound on the instrument and reading rhythms and notes on the music staff.
 Performance skills are learned through individual practice as well as rehearsal in instrument sections and full class ensemble.
 Students grow their knowledge and appreciation of music by learning to play melodies of music from different eras, composers, and genres, and through an introduction in music theory.
 Sixth-grade band students play together as a large ensemble for Fine Arts Night in December and in small and large ensembles for Fine Arts Night in April.

 Seventh and Eighth Grade Band (Full Year)

 Students continue to build their skills of playing their instrument individually and playing as an ensemble.
 The range of notes is expanded, rhythms become more complex and ensemble music includes harmony within the instrument section as well as the full ensemble.
-Music history, music theory and music listening including different composers, performers and eras are part of the class.
-7th/8th Grade Band students learn basic scales and two etudes to participate in Middle School Region Band auditions as part of the Association of Texas Small School Bands (ATSSB) of Texas Music Educators Association (TMEA).
+Music history, music theory, and music listening including different composers, performers, and eras are part of the class.
+7th/8th Grade Band students learn basic scales and two études to participate in Middle School Region Band auditions as part of the Association of Texas Small School Bands (ATSSB) of Texas Music Educators Association (TMEA).
 The students are part of the Rockin’ Rams!
-Pep Band that play for pep rallies and home varsity football games.
-Students prepare full ensemble music for Veteran’s Day Assembly, perform concert music for Fine Arts Night in December, and prepare duets, trios and concert music to perform on Fine Arts Night in April.
+Pep Band that plays for pep rallies and home varsity football games.
+Students prepare full ensemble music for Veterans Day Assembly, perform concert music for Fine Arts Night in December, and prepare duets, trios, and concert music to perform on Fine Arts Night in April.

 Sixth Grade Orchestra (Full Year)